pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

 This stem does not end in a colon.

-1. Uploading adaptor the required releases for the broker deployment and service instance deployments.
+1. Uploading adaptor the required releases Amazon Web Services AWS for the broker deployment and service instance deployments.
    See adaptor [Upload Required Releases](#upload-releases) below.

 1. Writing a adaptor broker manifest.